awsdocs/amazon-efs-user-guide/doc_source/getting-started.md

 + Your Amazon VPC, Amazon EC2, and Amazon EFS resources are all in the same region\.
 This guide uses the US West \(Oregon\) Region \(us\-west\-2\)\.

 + You have a default VPC in the region that you're using for this Getting Started exercise\.
-If you don't have a default VPC, or if you want to mount your file system from a new VPC with new or existing security groups, you can still use this Getting Started exercise as long as you configure [Security Groups for Amazon EC2 Instances and Mount Targets](security-considerations.md#network-access)\.
+If you don't have a default VPC, or if you want to mount your file system from a new VPC with new or existing security groups, you can still use this Getting Started exercise\.
+To do so, configure [Security Groups for Amazon EC2 Instances and Mount Targets](security-considerations.md#network-access)\.

 + You have not changed the default inbound access rule for the default security group\.